dajiaji/proposals/draft_proposal_supporting_local_https_communication.md

 ### 5.1.2.
 Dependency to other SDOs

 This approach will require work and collaboration with the IETF.
-- Draft document [8] was an individual submission and it is currently expired.
+- [Draft document][11] was an individual submission and it is currently expired.
 If W3C embraces this solution, the work needs to resumed and completed.
 - A method to bind a domain name to a TLS session over ECJPAKE needs to be specified and standardized.

 ## 5.2.
 Approach #2

 In approach #1, there is no trust anchor that can guarantee the authenticity of devices and it is difficult for users to find whether the device is a legitimate one.
 From the standpoint of web services, it is often argued whether a server authentication should be delegated to a user’s judgement.

-Approach #2 resolves this problem by introducing an ACE [12] and OAuth [13] based AS (Authorization Server) as an authority of the device into the local HTTPS system as shown below.
+Approach #2 resolves this problem by introducing an [ACE][12] and [OAuth][13] based AS (Authorization Server) as an authority of the device into the local HTTPS system as shown below.

 <div align="center">
 <img src="https://github.com/dajiaji/proposals/blob/figures/figs/fig_approach_2_1.png" width="480px">